Introduction to Saffron Farming Project Report, Cost and Profit

 Climatic conditions such as tropical or polar types are not suitable for saffron cultivation.
 The plant requires sunny and cold days with temperatures ranging from -15° to 35° C. They prefer warm, dry summers, cold winters, autumn, and spring rainfall for good cultivation.
 Saffron plants are heat tolerant they can survive in temperatures up to 40° C. March to May is the actual activity season of the plant while May month is the flowering time.
 Extreme winters will dry-freeze the leaves, causing less development of corms leading to less production for the next harvest.
 In regions of extreme winters, it is wise to protect the plants before frost season sets in either with straw or fiber cloth.
 New corms are developed in springtime, during this season if rainfall is less or inadequate, provide required irrigation this will help in developing more cormlets or daughter corms and with a higher yield of flowers.

 Saffron Farming Project Report – Land preparation in Saffron Farming

-Saffron corms grow in many different soil types, but for higher yield of saffron spice; clayey loam, calcareous or silty soils with rich humus and soil pH between 6 to 8 ranges is preferable.
+Saffron corms grow in many different soil types, but for higher yield of saffron spice; clayey loam, calcareous or silty soils with rich humus, and soil pH between 6 to 8 ranges is preferable.
 Soils must be well-drained or will lead to corm infection or be rotting.
-In semi-dry soils, proper land irrigation is provided during drought autumn and spring.
-However, the heavy clayey soil is not suitable for saffron cultivation while moisture retaining soils is also not a necessity as medium moisture during growing stage and extreme dryness during summer are highly favorable conditions leading to better production.
+In semi-dry soils, proper land irrigation is provided during drought autumn, and spring.
+However, the heavy clayey soil is not suitable for saffron cultivation while moisture-retaining soils are also not a necessity as medium moisture during the growing stage and extreme dryness during summer are highly favorable conditions leading to better production.

 Saffron Farming Project Report – Propagation in Saffron Farming